ehildt/acap/README.md

 - `AUTH_MANAGER_PASSWORD`
 - `AUTH_MANAGER_EMAIL`

-Otherwise you will need to signin and change those credentials at later time by using the REST API.
+Otherwise you will need to signin and change those credentials at a later time by using the REST API.

 There are four roles with different permissions: